-- 1. The NSA does not issue authorisation for placing in service (APS) of fixed installations before those subsystems are allowed to be placed in service. - 2.
-The NSA does not have the necessary organisational capacity (resources, competence, processes, procedures etc.) to perform the task to issue APS of fixed installations. - 3.
-The NSA does not provide to the applicants, free of charge, an application guidance document that contains detailed guidance on how to obtain APS of fixed installations including - a description and explanation of the requirements for APS for fixed installations; and - a list of the required documents to be provided by the applicant to the NSA

-- 1. The NSA does not process the applications for APS of fixed installations in accordance with the application guidance document provided to the applicants. - 2.
-The NSA does not check before issuing APS for fixed installations that the file provided by the applicant provides documentary evidence of: - EC Declarations of verification (ECDofV) for the subsystems; - Technical compatibility of the subsystem with the system they are being integrated into on the basis of TSIs, national rules and registers; - Safe integration of the subsystems on the basis of TSIs, national rules and CSMs; and - For CCS subsystems including trackside ERTMS equipment the positive decision of the Agency. - 3.
-The NSA does not inform the applicant within one month of the receipt of the application that the file is complete or asks for relevant supplementary information. - 4.
-The NSA does not verify the completeness, relevance and consistency of the file and when applicable the compliance with the positive decision issued by the Agency for trackside ERTMS equipment. - 5.
-In processing the APS application, the NSA does not take into account any decision of non application of TSI granted according to Art 7 of Directive (EU) 2016/797. - 6.
-The NSA does not issues the APS for fixed installations or informs the applicant of its negative decision within a pre-determined time that does not exceed 4 months from receipt of all relevant information.

-- 1. The NSA does not process the file for renewal or upgrading of fixed installations in accordance with the application guidance document provided to the applicants. - 2.
-The NSA does not inform the applicant within one month of the receipt of the file that it is complete and does not ask for relevant supplementary information. - 3.
-In case of ERTMS trackside equipment, the NSA does not cooperate with the Agency when examining the file. - 4.
-The criteria applied by the NSA to evaluate if a new authorisation is required, or not, is not on the basis of if: - The overall safety level may be adversely affected;
+Α. General 1.
+The NSA issue authorisations for placing in service (APS) of fixed installations before those subsystems are allowed to be placed in service and it has a process to support this.
+2. The NSA has sufficient organisational capacity (resources, competence, processes, procedures and processes etc.) to perform the task to issue APS of fixed installations.
+3 2 The NSA provides to the applicants, free of charge, a complete application Implementing 5. guidance document that contains detailed guidance on how to obtain APS of implementing fixed installations including - A description and explanation of the requirements for APS for fixed installations; and - A list of the required documents to be provided by the applicant to the NSA. - The NSA has a process to support this.
+Processing the application 1.
+The NSA processes the applications for APS of fixed installations in accordance with the application guidance document provided to the applicants and it has a 2 process to support this. Ζ. The NSA checks before issuing APS for fixed installations that the file provided by the applicant provides documentary evidence of: EC Declarations of verification (ECDofV) for the subsystems; Technical compatibility of the subsystem with the system they are being integrated into on the basis of TSIs, national rules and registers; - Safe integration of the subsystems on the basis of TSIs, national rules and CSMs; and - For CCS subsystems including trackside ERTMS equipment the positive decision of the Agency.
+The NSA has a process to support this.
+3. The NSA informs the applicant within one month of the receipt of the application that the file is complete or asks for relevant supplementary information and it has a process to support this.
+4. The NSA verifies the completeness, relevance and consistency of the file and when applicable the compliance with the positive decision issued by the Agency for trackside ERTMS equipment and it has a process to support this.
+5. In processing the APS application, the NSA takes into account any decision of non application of TSI granted according to Art 7 of Directive (EU) 2016/797 and it has a process to support this.
+6. The NSA issues the APS for fixed installations or informs the applicant of its negative decision within a pre-determined time that does not exceed 4 months from receipt of all relevant information and it has a process to support this.
+C. Renewal/upgrading Th e NSA has supporting processes for the following requirements: 1.
+The NSA processes the file for renewal or upgrading of fixed installations in accordance with the application guidance document provided to the applicants.
+2. The NSA informs the applicant within one month of the receipt of the file that it - is complete and asks for relevant supplementary information.
+3. In case of ERTMS trackside equipment, the NSA cooperates with the Agency when examining the file.
+4. The criteria applied by the NSA to evaluate if a new authorisation is required, or not, is on the basis of if: